-Days 1–5: Arrive in Berlin, tour the city and cruise the Spree River to Charlottenburg Palace.
-Spend two days visiting Museum Island, explore Potsdam and see star soprano Sonya Yoncheva as one of opera’s iconic characters – Tosca.
+Days 1–5: Arrive in Berlin, tour the city and cruise the Spree River from Charlottenburg Palace.
+Spend two days visiting Museum Island, explore Potsdam and see the world-class Berlin Philharmonic Orchestra.

-Days 6–7: Travel through the countryside to Leipzig to visit the Museum of Fine Arts and the Grassi Museum.
+Days 6–7: Travel to Leipzig to visit the Museum of Fine Arts and the Grassi Museum.

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.

-For this tour we recommend Qatar Airways or Singapore Airlines/Lufthansa which have the best connections into Berlin.
-Contact us for competitive quotes and bookings.
+The tour begins and ends at our Berlin hotel.
+Qatar Airways or Singapore Airlines/Lufthansa offer the best connections to and from Berlin from most Australian cities.
+Contact us for quotes and bookings.

 Included meals are shown with the letters B, L and D.